Lawmakers clear hurdle for Mississippi to change state flag

 The resolution passed the House 85-34 and moved to the Senate, where it passed 36-14.

-State Rep. Randy Boyd, R-Mantachie, told the Daily Journal in a telephone interview that he ultimately decide to vote against the resolution because of promises he made to his constituents while he was campaigning for re-election last year and "not anything about racism "not anything about racism."
+State Rep. Randy Boyd, R-Mantachie, told the Daily Journal in a telephone interview that he ultimately decide to vote against the resolution because of promises he made to his constituents while he was campaigning for re-election last year and "not anything about racism."

 "I held firm on my vote because of my constituents," Boyd said.